 26 Inference for logistic regression

-Combining ideas from Chapter 9 on logistic regression, Chapter 13 on inference with mathematical models, and Chapters 24 and 25 which apply inferential techniques to the linear model, we wrap up the book by considering inferential methods applied to a logistic regression model.
+Combining ideas from Chapter 9 on logistic regression, Chapter 13 on inference with mathematical models, and Chapter 24 and Chapter 25 which apply inferential techniques to the linear model, we wrap up the book by considering inferential methods applied to a logistic regression model.
 Additionally, we use cross-validation as a method for independent assessment of the logistic regression model.

 As with multiple linear regression, the inference aspect for logistic regression will focus on interpretation of coefficients and relationships between explanatory variables.
 Both p-values and cross-validation will be used for assessing a logistic regression model.

-Consider the email data which describes email characteristics which can be used to predict whether a particular incoming email is (unsolicited bulk email).
+Consider the email data which describes email characteristics which can be used to predict whether a particular incoming email is spam (unsolicited bulk email).
 Without reading every incoming message, it might be nice to have an automated way to identify spam emails.
 Which of the variables describing each email are important for predicting the status of the email?

 The email data can be found in the openintro R package.

-Table 9.2: Variables and their descriptions for the email dataset.
+Table 26.1: Variables and their descriptions for the email dataset.
 Many of the variables are indicator variables, meaning they take the value 1 if the specified characteristic is present and 0 otherwise.

 Variable Description